nsbarr/self-therapy/content/posts/my-first-post.md

 To practice IFS is to build a relationship between your Self and your parts.
 More specifically: as the Self gets to know Protectors, they begin to reveal their beliefs, fears, and how they function on behalf of the individual.
 In turn, the Self acknowledges the roles these protective parts have been playing, and gives them hope that there’s a better way forward.

 Having earned the trust of Protectors, the Self can do deep work with an Exile – a part, usually stuck in the individual’s past, with a powerful memory and a story to tell.
-When the Exile is able to tell their story, and feels fully witnessed by the Self, they may be prepared to let go of their burdens and limiting beliefs, and re-connect with the positive qualities that had been lost.
+When the Exile is able to tell their story, and feels fully witnessed by the Self, they may be prepared to let go of their burdens and limiting beliefs, and re-connect with long-forgotten positive qualities.
 After the Exile is healed, Protectors discover that they can drop their old roles and take on new responsibilities as well.
 {{< marginnote >}}![Stardew Valley](/stardew-valley.jpg) Games like Harvest Moon, and [Stardew Valley](https://www.stardewvalley.net/), pictured, belong to the "cozy sim" genre.
 They provide a bucolic environment in which the player can fish, garden, and tend to animals. {{< /marginnote >}}

-This is the “internal family system”; a web of interdependent parts supported by a loving presence, the Self.
+This is the internal family system: a web of interdependent parts supported by a loving presence, the Self.
 You could also think of the system as an organization headed up by a benevolent CEO, or even, as I sometimes do, as animals led by a kind shepherd.
 (I would love for therapy to feel more like playing Harvest Moon; more on that later.)

 ### The Path to Self-Leadership

 From this brief overview, the shape of the practice emerges.
 Session to session, the work is for the individual's Self to form or deepen a relationship with a part.
 That's the method.
 Over time, the individual befriends their Protectors, heals their Exiles, and becomes Self-led; that is, they always dwell in and act from Self-energy.
 That's the purpose.

+The ability to do inner work on one's own is an essential part of the IFS model.
+In the foreword to *Self-Therapy*, Richard Schwartz writes:

+>My twenty-seven years of experience using this model... tell me that many people can do a great deal of work on themselves without a therapist.
+They may not be able to unburden all their exiles, but they can reverse the atmosphere of their inner worlds from one of self-loathing to self-love and Self-leadership.
+Also, people who are in therapy will find the book a useful guide for their between-session work on themselves.
+Therapy is too expensive in both time and money for many people.
+I’m grateful that this book allows IFS to extend its reach to those who would not otherwise have access to it.

-In many ways, IFS is shaped more like a spiritual practice than a therapy modality.
-I have experience with both.
-When I did psychodynamic therapy, my therapist's office was the container for our work.
-Sessions were unstructured by design, and were impossible to conduct alone – they required the two of us.
-In contrast, my nondual meditation practice harmonizes very well with IFS.
+In many ways, IFS is shaped more like spiritual practice than traditional Western therapy.
+I find that my meditation practice harmonizes very well with IFS.
 Like IFS, meditation points to a vast, powerful resource, sometimes called natural awareness.
 Like IFS, a guide is very helpful in meditation, but can't do the meditating for you.
 And like IFS, a daily practice is the best way to progress with meditation.

-But where meditation or prayer are relatively simple activities, IFS can be quite tricky.
+But where meditation or prayer are often simple practices, IFS can be quite complex.
 For example, consider the “6 Fs,” a protocol for building a relationship between Self and a part.
 The 6 Fs are:

 1. **Find.** The individual turns their attention inwards and finds what’s happening inside by locating an emotion, thought, or body sensation they want to work with.
 2. **Focus.** The individual gathers their attention around this internal part.